- New Hope-Solebury School District

 If there is a resurgence of COVID-19, how will this impact instruction?

-In the event of an increased level of infection in our region, the New Hope-Solebury School District is prepared to quickly pivot between in-person instruction, virtual/remote instruction and hybrid instruction as necessary or required.
+Bucks County recently attained a designated ‘high’ level of infection (dated August 20, 2021) and the District’s reinstatement of a masking requirement is in direct response to this situation.
+In the event of further increased levels of infection in our region, the New Hope-Solebury School District is prepared to quickly pivot between in-person instruction, virtual/remote instruction and hybrid instruction as necessary or required by local health officials.
 We will continue to adhere to guidance issued by federal, state or local health organizations.

 What if my child has a medical concern or is considered high-risk?

 Student medical issues requiring a temporary leave from school will be addressed on a case-by-case basis to determine appropriate instructional alternatives.
 An instructional plan will be developed based on information provided by the student’s health care provider, parent/guardians, principal and counselor, and IEP team, as applicable.
 Please contact Dr. Malone, Acting Supervisor of Special Education, at email@example.com with questions.